 The Florida State University (FSU) is one of the premier institutions of higher learning in the State of Florida.
-FSU has a statewide presence of over 1,600 acres with facilities located in many of the major population areas.
-Total enrollment is over 41,400 students.
-Most of this acreage and the majority of the students are located in Tallahassee, Florida on the Southwest and Main Campuses (see Figure MC.MP.5).
-FSU's Main Campus currently covers approximately 475 acres in area and serves over 40,000 students plus faculty and staff who are housed in over 5.7 million square feet of buildings.
-This Master Plan anticipates a student population in ten years of 43,650 students and approximately 6,000 faculty and staff.
-These will be housed in approximately 7.5 million square feet of buildings located on an expanded primary campus of around 650 acres.
-Again, most of these students and the associated square footage are located on the Main Campus.
+Located in Tallahassee, Florida (see Figure MC.MP.5), FSU's Main Campus currently covers approximately 460 acres in area and serves over 37,000 students plus faculty and staff who are housed in over 5 million square feet of buildings.
+This Master Plan anticipates a student population in ten years of 42,500 students and 6,000 plus faculty and staff.
+These will be housed in approximately 7.5 million square feet of buildings located on an expanded primary campus of around 600 acres.

-The Master Plan as represented on the rendered site plan shows diagrammatically how the campus will be developed to meet these requirements in accordance with the planning parameters of the Goals, Objectives, and Policies reported herein.
+The Master Plan as represented on the rendered site plan (in two parts: Figures MC.MP.1.1 and MC.MP.1.2), shows diagrammatically how the campus will be developed to meet these requirements in accordance with the planning parameters of the Goals, Objectives, and Policies reported herein.
 This graphic portrays the FSU campus after a 10-year build-out assuming all of the projects are funded and constructed.

-In order to illustrate this graphic, a drawing convention has been adopted for this amended version of the master plan.
+[A note on the drawing convention adopted for this amended version of the master plan.
 Because of the recent acquisition of several properties south of Gaines Street, the map of the Main Campus has become quite large.
-For clarity and when needed, the site plan has been divided into two segments: X.1 refers to the core campus residing north of Gaines while X.2 refers to the parcels south of Gaines, some to the southsouthwest of the State Capitol and others just south of Campbell Stadium.
-Accompanying these two-part plan graphics are key plans designating Part A for the central campus and Parts B and C displaying the outlying parcels.
+For clarity and when needed, the site plan has been divided into two segments: X.1 refers to the core campus residing north of Gaines while X.2 refers to the parcels south of

+Gaines, some to the southeast of the State Capitol and others just south of Campbell Stadium.]

 The intermediate steps required to achieve the FSU Master Plan are depicted in two intermediate stages for the planning periods: Years 1-5 and Years 6-10.
-The projects comprising each planning period are described at the end of this overview in two sets of phased-development implementation figures and accompanying tables: Years 1-5 are depicted in Figure MC.MP.2 and Table MP.1.1; and Years 6-10 are depicted in Figure MC.MP.3 and
+The projects comprising each planning period are described at the end of this overview in two sets of phased-development implementation figures and accompanying tables: Years 1-5 are depicted in Figures MC.MP.2.1 and MC.MP.2.2 and Table MP.1.1; and Years 6-10 are depicted in Figures MC.MP.3.1 and MC.MP.3.2 and Table MP2.1.

-Table MP.2.1.
 See Element 14 Capital Improvements for more information about the projects.

-The existing campus reflects an urban density that is among the highest in the State's public universities.
+The existing campus reflects an urban density that is the second highest among the State's public universities.
 In the mid 1990's, the Legislature endorsed and funded a major land acquisition program to expand the campus boundaries.
 Although the funds have proven inadequate to achieve the entire acquisition plan, much has been accomplished.
 The Master Plan has adopted the target borders.
-The proposed new area of about 650 acres closely matches the proportionate sizing required to maintain today's ratio of students per acre as the campus population grows.
+The proposed new area of about 593 acres closely matches the proportionate sizing required to maintain today's ratio of students per acre as the campus population grows.

 University officials believe that the population growth, noted above, could be reached sooner if resources are made available.
-Such a population growth requires additional facilities - academic, research, housing, recreation, open space, parking, roadways, and infrastructure - all organized in an efficient and aesthetically pleasing campus plan.
+Such a population growth requires additional facilities - academic, research, housing, intramural fields, recreation, open space, parking, roadways, and infrastructure - all organized in an efficient and aesthetically pleasing campus plan.